Arch-Storm/obsidian-indent-lines/README.md

+# This seems to break a ton of stuff and I recently started studying and do not have the time to maintain this.
+Sry

+---

-# Obsidian Indentation Line Plugin
+### Obsidian Indentation Line Plugin

 #### Creates connection-lines for ordered and unordered lists regardless of nesting etc.